BigDataInSilicoBiologyGroup/IgemRNA/README.rst

 * `MediumData.xlsx <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA_v4/blob/main/Data/MediumData.xlsx>`_ (medium composition data)
 * `Yeast_8_4_0.xls <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA_v4/blob/main/Data/Yeast_8_4_0.xls>`_ (the yeast consensus genome-scale model)
 * `TranscriptomicsData.xlsx <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA_v4/blob/main/Data/TranscriptomicsData.xlsx>`_ (RNA-req measurements), source `here <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE130549>`_.

+**********
+File upload
+**********
+To access all options in the IgemRNA form, the user must supply input data files Fig. 3 A section.
+This can be done by pressing the ‘Open’ button in the corresponding file row and finding the necessary files via File Explorer.
+Transcriptomics data is required to run non-optimization tasks (Fig. 3 F) but an additional model file is necessary to access the post-optimization tasks (Fig. 3 G).
+Medium composition file is optional if such data is available, the selection of this data file does not extend the form, but specifies the given exchange reaction constraints (upper bounds and lower bounds) on the model for post-optimization tasks analysis.
+For an organized overview of the analysis and results it is recommended that the necessary data files are located in the Data folder of IgenRNA tool (for more details see main publication section Materials and Methods 2.2 Tools functionality description).